Mets pound Phillies' bullpen in 10-6 win | Sports-Games

 Mets pound Phillies' bullpen in 10-6 win

-Brandon Nimmo hit a tiebreaking home run off Brandon Workman leading off the ninth inning to lift the visiting New York Mets past the Philadelphia Phillies 10-6 on Thursday.
-Nimmo finished with three hits and three RBI, Pete Alonso homered and Dominic Smith had three hits for the Mets, who improved to 23-27 following their second straight win.
+Brandon Nimmo homered to lead off the ninth inning and spark a four-run rally to lift the visiting New York Mets past the Philadelphia Phillies 10-6 on Thursday night.
+Nimmo finished with three hits and three RBIs, Pete Alonso homered and Dominic Smith had three hits for the Mets, who improved to 23-27 following their second straight win after three straight losses.
 Smith added an RBI triple in the ninth.

-Robinson Cano homered in the ninth and also singled earlier to go along with four RBI.
+Robinson Cano homered in the ninth to cap off a four-RBI night.
 Mets starter Seth Lugo struggled mightily and allowed eight hits and six runs in 1 2/3 innings.
-Three of those eight hits were homers.
+Four of those eight hits were homers.

 Justin Wilson (2-1) earned the win in relief.
 Bryce Harper homered twice and walked twice to lead the slumping, injury-riddled Phillies.

-Alec Bohm homered and doubled while Didi Gregorius had two hits, including a home run for the Phillies (24-25).
-Jean Segura also had two hits, a walk and was hit by a pitch.
+Alec Bohm homered and doubled, while Didi Gregorius had two hits, including a home run for the Phillies (24-25).
+Jean Segura had two hits, walked and was hit by a pitch.
 Segura appeared to be plunked on the elbow by Jeurys Familia and exited the game in the seventh.

 Harper, Bohm and Gregorius connected on back-to-back-to-back homers in the first to tie the game at 3.
 It was the first time the Phillies hit three straight homers since April 23, 2017.
 Adam Haseley added an RBI single and the Phillies went ahead 4-3.
 Harper blasted his second homer in the second, a 445-foot shot to the second deck in right for a 5-3 lead.
 Segura's second hit, an RBI single, extended the advantage to 6-3.